robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_pay.md

         JBTokenAmount memory _bundledAmount = JBTokenAmount(token, _amount, decimals, currency);
         ```

-    3. Record the payment, and get a reference to the funding cycle during which the payment was made, the number of project tokens that should be minted as a result, a delegate to callback to, and an updated memo.
+    3. Record the payment, and get a reference to the funding cycle during which the payment was made, the number of project tokens that should be minted as a result, delegate amounts to fulfill, and an updated memo.

         ```
         // Record the payment.
-        (_fundingCycle, _tokenCount, _delegate, _memo) = store.recordPaymentFrom(
+        (_fundingCycle, _tokenCount, _delegateAllocations, _memo) = store.recordPaymentFrom(
           _payer,
           _bundledAmount,
           _projectId,